2022 Wisconsin Genetics Exchange - In-Person and Virtual

 The Wisconsin Genetics Exchange is an annual statewide educational conference primarily intended for genetics and allied healthcare professionals.
 The purpose of the Wisconsin Genetics Exchange is to provide participants with an opportunity for statewide collaboration and continued professional development.
 Sharing of knowledge and practices is an important way of increasing the competency of practitioners in Wisconsin.

-This year's theme is "State of the State in Wisconsin Medical Genetics” and will include presentations on a statewide needs assessment and the WI Newborn Screening Program funding and service struggles.
+This year's theme is "State of the State in Wisconsin Medical Genetics” and will include presentations on the WI Newborn Screening Program updates and challenges, and results of a statewide needs assessment

 NSGC Category 1 CEU credit application is pending.
 Additional healthcare credit types are not being offered this year.
 UW CEU credit is available.
-Genetic counselors must complete the evaluation to receive NSGC Category 1 CEU credit.
+Genetic counselors must complete the evaluation by October 21, 2022 to receive NSGC Category 1 CEU credit.

 This activity is intended for physicians, fellows/residents, physician assistants, nurse practitioners, nurses, genetic counselors, geneticists, lab technicians, and other allied health care professionals.